 4. Incorporate quiet time into each day.

 At any age, but especially for younger children, build quiet time for reading, drawing, or meditating into each day.
 If held at the same time every day, introverts and extroverts alike will recognize this time as part of their routine and benefit from the change of pace.
+Think about creating a “calm-down corner” in your classroom.
+To give some kids a little space from one another.

 5. Offer multiple learning channels.